Keto Supplements – What You Might Be Missing On Keto

 Strictly speaking, supplementing with exogenous ketones isn’t essential for your health and wellbeing.
 Unlike getting enough vitamins/minerals, which is vital for your body to thrive.

-But these supplements do have some benefits, which is why they’re worth considering adding into your Keto diet.
+But these Keto supplements do have some benefits, which is why they’re worth considering adding into your routine.

 A quick note: If you’re not familiar with what exogenous ketones are, have a look through our article on What are Exogenous Ketones and Should You Take them?
 And then come back here and carry on reading!